Case Study

 Rolling to Recover

 When a player is incapacitated, their turn begins with a mandatory die roll.
 The roll UI takes over the screen, showing the target number needed to recover alongside the result.
-Rolling too low keeps the player locked out for another round.
-Rolling the target number triggers a recovery state, returning the player to full participation.
-The sequence was designed to feel consequential — every roll carries stakes, and the visual feedback makes the outcome impossible to miss.
+Rolling too low keeps the player locked out for another round, rolling the target number triggers a full recovery.
+The sequence was designed to feel consequential, with visual feedback that makes the stakes clear at a glance.

 Final Insights